 Official retail store mobile internet providers

-If for some reason you couldn’t buy a sim card at the airport or may be you arrived just like me in Kenya overland then you will find out that there are uncountable places where you can buy local prepaid sim cards in Kenya.
+If for some reason you couldn't buy a sim card at the airport or may be you arrived in Kenya overland then you will find out that there are uncountable places in Kenya where you can buy local prepaid sim cards for tourists.

 Online